broadly/node-healthchecks/README.md

 You can also open this page with your browser to see a list of passing and failed tests.

+**Note** this endpoint is publicly accessible.
+You can use another middleware to add access control, or add this feature and send us a pull request.

 You can initialize the middleware with the checks file name, or with an object containing the following options: